 Another quick win for Duolingo is how short the lessons are.
 There isn’t a huge discrepancy between the length of each companies lessons (Duolingo’s lessons take about 5 minutes to complete and Babbel’s take about 15 minutes), but it’s enough to make a difference.

-As a result, if you’re stretched for time and can perhaps only afford to learn 5 minutes here or 10 minutes there, Duolingo might be a better choice given how short their lessons are.
+If you’re stretched for time and can perhaps only afford to learn 5 minutes here or 10 minutes there, Duolingo might be a better choice given how short their lessons are.

 Lots of Repetition